labeattie/testpreviewsite/_posts/2022-03-14-drilled-shaft-column-circular.md

 = \frac{2(2R\delta-\delta^2)^{3/2}}{3[R^2cos^{-1}(\frac{R-\delta}{R})-(R-\delta)\sqrt{2R\delta-\delta^2}]} \\[0.5em]
 = \frac{2(2R\delta-\delta^2)^{3/2}}{3A_{segment}} \tag{7}$$

 We finally did it!
 Equations 3 and 7 give us what we need to tackle this PM diagram.
+If anyone sees how to simplify either of these further, definitely let me know.

 ## Example Problem